aparnak22/book-manager-api/README.md

 - Clue 2: What if someone wants to find a book by an ID that doesn't yet exist?
   How can we improve the API by handling errors gracefully and show a helpful message to the client?

+Solution:
+Before adding a book , the service method now checks if the book by that id already exists.
+If it does, an exception is thrown with a message explaining the cause.

+If looking for a book that does not exist then an exception is thrown with cause.

+To allow the exception message to be passed on to the Json object the following property needs to be set:  server.error.include-message=always